-- (c) Calculation of Continuous Service for the Accrual of Recreation Leave - (i) Service is to be deemed continuous for absences from work on account of any paid leave; - (ii) Any period of leave of absence without pay of more than twenty working days in aggregate in a personal leave year is not to be deemed continuous service for the purposes of recreation leave accrual. - (d) Maximum Accrual of Recreation Leave
+- (i) Service is to be deemed continuous for absences from work on account of any paid leave. - (ii) Any period of leave of absence without pay of more than 20 working days in aggregate in a personal leave year is not to be deemed continuous service unless specified elsewhere in this award.